getbuhcode/dessertweb/README.md

 # dessertweb
-This is a website designed using React for the frontend and SpringBoot for the backend.
+This is a full stack development that uses React for the frontend and SpringBoot for the backend.